Scott Ollerenshaw: Post-playing career

-After retirement, Ollerenshaw has run his own sports tourism business in Sabah, specialising in organising junior and senior football tours and tournaments, including the annual Borneo Cup.
+He is married to Malaysia's former karate champion Michelle Koh.
+After retirement, Ollerenshaw has run his own sports tourism business in Kota Kinabalu of Sabah, specialising in organising junior and senior football tours and tournaments, including the annual Borneo Cup.
 Since 2021, he has been the technical and sporting director for his former club, Sabah.

-He has also helped football development in Malaysia throught the recruitment of mixed heritage players from overseas to strengthen Malaysian clubs and the national team.
-These talented footballers, who have mostly been raised abroad with a Malaysian parent, include national team players Junior_Eldstål, Brendan Gan, Samuel_Somerville_(footballer), Matthew Davies and Darren Lok.
-His overseas connections also helped the Malaysian U23 team compete in Queensland's NPL to aid with their development and assisted Australia_men%27s_national_soccer_team players Bernie Ibini, Daniel McBreen and Adam Griffiths to find clubs in Asia.
+He has also helped football development in Malaysia through the recruitment of mixed heritage players from overseas to strengthen Malaysian clubs and the national team.
+These talented footballers, who have mostly been raised abroad with a Malaysian parent, include national team players Brendan Gan, Darren Lok, Junior Eldstål, Matthew Davies and Corbin-Ong.
+His overseas connections also helped the Malaysian U23 team compete in Queensland's NPL to aid with their development and at same time assisted Aussie national players and coaches showcasing their talents to clubs in Asia.

-A familiar face in the Malaysian media, Ollerenshaw appeared as a Premier_League and FIFA_World_Cup pundit on Astro_SuperSport between 2009 and 2014.
+A familiar face in the Malaysian media, Ollerenshaw occasionally appeared as a Premier League and FIFA World Cup pundit especially on FourFourTwo of Malaysian sports television channel, Astro SuperSport between 2009 and 2014.